MalekiRe/TupulCompiler/sphinx/conditionals.rst

 This means any function you run, unless it is of a boolean subset, like the '.optional' type, will return true when evaluated in a conditional.

-You can extract an instance of a variable when using a function
+You can extract an instance of a variable when using a function:

 .. code-block:: Java